DirtBagXon/model3emu-code-sinden/README.md

 This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux.

+Better support for MAME style multi ROM sets has also been added.

 It will attempt to track the main git repo commits.

 ### RetroPie package